raspberrypi/debugprobe/README.md

 ```
 Done!
 You should now have a picoprobe.uf2 that you can upload to your pico in the normal way.

-If you want to create the version that runs on the raspberry pi debugprobe, then you need to invoke cmake with the DEBUGPROBE=ON option:
+If you want to create the version that runs on the raspberry pi debugprobe, then you need to invoke cmake in the sequence above with the DEBUGPROBE=ON option:
 ```
 cmake -DDEBUGPROBE=ON ..
 ```
 Please note that the project still builds as "picoprobe".
 You might want to rename the resulting binary (.uf2) to "debugprobe.uf2".
 The same goes for the ".elf" file.

+Note that if you first ran through the whole sequence to compile for the pico, then you don't need to start back at the top.
+You can just go back to the cmake step and start from there.

 # TODO